jprinet/gitlab-ci-utils/comment-merge-request/README.md

 ## Description

-Automatically comment Gradle build link when a merge request build is triggered.
+Automatically comment Develocity build scan links when a merge request build is triggered.
 The build scan link is parsed from the console log.
-An enriched mode allow to comment as well some advanced build information (see screenshots).
+An enriched mode allows to comment as well some advanced build information (see screenshots).

 ## Prerequisites
 - The build is triggered from a merge request
-- A build scan is published to Gradle Enterprise
+- A build scan is published to Develocity
 - _jq_ is available on the runner
 - the _before_script_ is not overriden

 ## Note
 4 HTTP calls will be triggered on each build:
 - 1X HTTP GET: Fetch build log from Gitlab API
-- 1X HTTP GET: Fetch build data from Gradle Enterprise API (Enriched mode only)
+- 1X HTTP GET: Fetch build data from Develocity API (Enriched mode only)
-- 1X HTTP GET: Fetch build detailed data from Gradle Enterprise API (Enriched mode only)
+- 1X HTTP GET: Fetch build detailed data from Develocity API (Enriched mode only)
 - 1X HTTP POST: Post merge request comment on Gitlab API

 ## Screenshots